Pisces constellation lies in the northern sky. Its name means “the fish” (plural) in Latin.

 The star was discovered by the Dutch-American astronomer Adriaan van Maanen in 1917.
 It has an apparent magnitude of 12.374 and is 14.1 light years distant from Earth.
 The star is located about two degrees south of Delta Piscium.

 Van Maanen’s star has a mass 63 percent that of the Sun and only one percent of the solar radius.
 Its age is estimated to be around three billion years.

 19 Piscium (TX Piscium)

 19 Piscium is one of the reddest stars known.
 It has the stellar classification of C5III and is approximately 760 light years distant.
-The star has an apparent visual magnitude that varies between 4.9 and 5.5 magnitudes.
-It is a variable carbon star, which is to say a late type star that resembles a red giant (or less frequently a red dwarf), that has an atmosphere with more carbon than oxygen.
+The star has an apparent magnitude that varies between 4.9 and 5.5 magnitudes.
+It is a variable carbon star, which is to say a late type star with an atmosphere that contains more carbon than oxygen.

 107 Piscium is a main sequence star with the stellar classification K1V.
 It is an orange dwarf about 24.4 light years distant from the solar system.
 It is a variable star, exhibiting variations in magnitude from 5.14 to 5.26.
 Its age is estimated to be about 6 billion years.
 The star used to have the designation 2 Arietis.
 It has two visual companions.